wolfoerster/SmartLogging/README.md

 1. creation time of the entry
 2. thread id of the calling thread
 3. log level (a value between 0 and 6)
-4. log context (the name of the calling class)
+4. log context (usually the name of the calling class)
-5. log method (the name of the calling method)
+5. log method (usually the name of the calling method)
-6. log message

-The log message is a simple string or the JSON representation of an object.
+6. log message (a simple string or the JSON representation of an object)

 ### LogWriter
 LogWriter is a static class, so there is only one instance per application.